lcucos/Ballmachine/README.md

 # Tennis Ball Machine Project

-Raspberry pi project for controlling a tennis ball machine.
+Raspberry pi and dropwizard project for controlling a tennis ball machine.

 Project sponsored by Axsept LLC

+Create deployable binary from Eclipse:
+"Run As" -> "Maven Install"